 2. Lordi – Finland – ‘Hard Rock Hallelujah’

-A close second on my list, Lordi shocked audiences at the 2006 contest with their scary masks, gothic costumes, pyrotechnics and euphoric lyrics (although the lead singer did wear a very cute miniature Finnish flag top hat).
+A close second on our list, Lordi shocked audiences at the 2006 contest with their scary masks, gothic costumes, pyrotechnics and euphoric lyrics (although the lead singer did wear a very cute miniature Finnish flag top hat).
 Visit Helsinki and enjoy a variety of annual cultural festivals, beautiful architecture and unique nightlife.

 1. Conchita Wurst – Austria – ‘Rise Like a Phoenix’

 The most well-known (and my most favourite) winner’s performance at the Eurovision Song Contest came in the form of Conchita Wurst, a bearded lady with a fantastic voice and an astounding dress collection.
 ‘Rise Like a Phoenix’ became an international anthem and celebrated the success of the supposed underdog of the competition.
-With its rich musical history, dazzling palaces and top destinations such as Vienna, Salzburg and Innsbruck, Austria wins my vote as the number one country to visit on a short break!
+With its rich musical history, dazzling palaces and top destinations such as Vienna, Salzburg and Innsbruck, Austria wins our vote as the number one country to visit on a short break!